chris-piwinsky/opensearch/README.md

 * Run `terraform apply` to create the infrastructure on AWS.
 * When you are finished using the infrastructure, run `terraform destroy` to delete all the resources that Terraform created.

+## Load data into Opensearch

+A lambda called os_load is created for the terraform.
+This is ran in 3 steps:
+1. create - creates the recipe index
+    * `aws lambda invoke --function-name os_load --payload '{"action": "create"}'`
+2. load - loads data into the index
+    * `aws lambda invoke --function-name os_load --payload '{"action": "load"}'`
+3. count - counts the number of items loaded into the index
+    * `aws lambda invoke --function-name os_load --payload '{"action": "count"}'`

 ## References

 * [Postman for opensearch](https://christinavhastenrath.medium.com/how-to-test-aws-opensearch-serverless-auth-in-postman-1a288b628ac5)